High Altitude Trekking Tips: Preventing Altitude Sickness in the Himalayas

 Consult a Doctor and Consider Preventive Medication

 It is advisable to speak with a medical expert experienced in high-altitude travel prior to trekking.
-Acetazolamide, often known as Diamox, is a drug that helps your body acclimate more quickly and reduces the risk of developing AMS.
+High altitude drug, that helps your body acclimate more quickly and reduces the risk of developing AMS.
 Drugs are a help, not a substitute for appropriate acclimatization.
 Keep that in mind.
 When it comes to dosage and timing, always heed professional advice.

 Hydration and nutrition at high altitude